 Briefs are essential.
 They can be overwhelming, but this four-step exercise will help you keep it simple.
-Download one of this year's New Blood briefs and use these guidelines to break it down.

 Step 1: Five minutes